mrtrkmn/mrturkmencom.github.io/_posts/2020-06-13-go-concurrency.md

 # Concurrency in Go

-Concurrency is in Go, makes Go programming language very unique and attractive compared to other languages, in this section I am going to share the notes which I took when I was watching coursera video series.
+Concurrency in Go, makes Go programming language very unique and attractive compared to other languages, in this section I am going to share the notes which I took when I was watching coursera video series.

 If you did not already check previous post on Go, it could be helpful to check it out first.
 - [Go Notes (OOP)](/go-notes/)